 Outlook / Prognosis

-Can I still get pregnant after being diagnosed with premature menopause, early menopause or primary/premature ovarian insufficiency?
+Can I still get pregnant after being diagnosed with premature menopause or early menopause?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy